Dr. Starr's Profile

 Cardiovascular Innovator and Educator

 Albert Starr, M.D., is a pioneering cardiovascular surgeon who co-invented and successfully implanted the world’s first artificial heart valve.
 The groundbreaking Starr-Edwards heart valve has saved and prolonged the lives of hundreds of thousands of people around the world.
-Starr resides in Portland, Oregon, and is a distinguished professor of cardiovascular medicine and chairman of the OHSU Knight Cardiovascular Institute at Oregon Health & Science University.
+Starr resides in Portland, Oregon, and is a distinguished professor emeritus of cardiovascular medicine the OHSU Knight Cardiovascular Institute at Oregon Health &Science University.